zainmk/pyCOVID19/README.md

  Project definitely in its origin phase, a lot of work left to do, to streamline and organize the code itself.

+ At this point, the majority of the work towards general completeness will be found in 'calgary.py'

  Schedule:

 May 18, 2020 - Start Date for Project